 Where does angioedema occur?

-The most common areas of the body involved are the face, lips, tongue, throat and genital areas, but anywhere in the body can swell.
+The most common areas of the body involved are the face, lips, tongue, throat and genital areas.
 Swelling in one area usually lasts between 1 and 3 days.
-Occasionally, swelling of internal organs like the oesophagus or stomach can trigger chest or stomach pains as well.
+Occasionally, swelling of internal organs like the oesophagus or stomach can trigger chest or stomach pains.

-Angioedema may be itchy, tingling, or burning but often there are no symptoms other than the discomfort of the swelling.
+Whilst angioedema may be itchy, tingling or burning, often there are no symptoms other than the discomfort of the swelling.
 Sometimes the swelling can be painful, particularly when it occurs over joints.
-These swellings can be very big and may last for days.
+These swellings can be large and may last for days.

 How is angioedema different to urticaria (hives) ?